opencontrol/example-pipelines/output/IA-2.md

 - All user accounts for 18F staff are maintained within the 18F AWS Environment.
 - Shared or group authenticators are not utilized; Service accounts are implemented as Managed Services Accounts within AWS.

+## IA-2 a
+Additional temporary permission are delegated with the IAM roles usually for applications that run on EC2 Instanc.es in order to access AWS resources (i.e. Amazon S3 buckets, DynamoDB data)